qupath/qupath-docs/index.md

 ## Quick links

 Can't install QuPath?
-: Check out {ref}`installation` for instructions & solutions to common problems
+: Check out {ref}`docs/intro/installation:installation` for instructions & solutions to common problems

 Images won't open?
 : See {ref}`supported-image-formats` to find out which formats *should* work - and ways to increase this.